lzysh/terraform-google-project/README.md

 when you delete a project it goes into a pending deletion state for 30 days where you can't reuse the project ID.
 If you want to exclude this from your project name you can use the variable: random_project_id = false

-## Module Testing

-Create or update local.tfvars file and populate the required variables, then run the following commands:

-`terraform init` to initialize a working directory containing Terraform configuration files

-`terraform validate` to validate the configuration files in a directory

-`terraform plan -out="plan.out" -var-file="local.tfvars"` to create an execution plan

-`terraform apply plan.out` to apply the changes required to reach the desired state

-`terraform destroy -var-file="local.tfvars"` to destroy the the Terraform-managed infrastructure